 Domain: S4 Observation

 Range: S9 Property Type

+Subproperty of: E1 CRM Entity.
+P2 has type: E55 Type

+Quantification: one to one (1,1:0,n)

 Scope note: This property associates an instance of S4 Observation with the instance of S9 Property Type for which the observation provides a value or evidence, such as “concentration of nitrate” observed in the water from a particular borehole.
 Encoding the observed property by type, observed entity and value (properties O9, O10, O16) is a method to circumscribe the reification of the observed property by the respective instance of S4 Observation.